Welcome to the YASEP's website !

 The architecture exists in the form of a standalone HTML5 application that contains (and generates) VHDL source code,

-an architecture simulator, an assembler, a disassembler, a SPI memory Flasher, a manual, configuration tools, and much more!
+an assembler, a disassembler, a SPI memory Flasher, a manual, configuration tools, and much more!

 Every part is integrated in the others (and vice versa), so the whole remains (mostly) coherent, easy to use and

 quick to develop, fix and maintain.
 By extension, the YASEP is also a testbed for a modular toolset